newdoug/mlc/README.txt

 **** Can borrow these from various existing ciphers.

 * For some high-level API, if failing to determine what it is, run through `file`, `binwalk`, etc. in case its not really ciphertext
+** Or even if it is, could reveal something like some weird fault in the algorithm or recurring patterns in ciphertext that I didn't see before.
+** Finding low-entropy portions of ciphertext could similarly reveal something.

 ** File types (to try to guess for only given ciphertext):